-Other sources of data and tracking information include the use of CCoS Vulnerable Assessment Profile (VAP), National Test Data Analysis, All Wales Test Screening and weekly test tracking.
-These all add further clarity to a refined system of support that improves provision for nearly all learners and impacts favourably on their standards and wellbeing.
+Other sources of data and tracking information include the use of CCoS Vulnerable Assessment Profile (VAP) and National Test Data Analysis.
+These add further clarity to a refined system of support that improves provision for nearly all learners and impacts favourably on their standards and wellbeing.

 Support is carefully planned to allow continuity of the curriculum and learning experiences to not be adversely affected.
-The nature of support, whether classroom based or withdrawn into groups is well planned, focused and appropriate to the child’s individual education plan (IEP), which are reviewed termly or when required.
+The nature of support, whether classroom based or withdrawn into groups is well planned, focused and appropriate to the child’s individualised plans, which are reviewed termly or when required.
 Regular reviews of progress are undertaken, including Annual Reviews in line with statutory requirements.
-As well as fulfilling statutory requirements, the school funds various ‘groups’ to support learning needs which further improve progress, i.e. Fringe and MAT Groups.
+As well as fulfilling statutory requirements, the school funds various ‘groups’ to support learning needs which further improve progress.

 Parents are well informed about their children's progress through regular meetings and annual written reports.
 Parents also receive a commentary sheet during our termly parent consultation meetings to inform of progress and targets.
 The school offers a good range of opportunities for parents to learn how to support their children’s wellbeing, for example through workshops that provide clarity on how to stay safe online or promoting healthy lifestyles.
 Home School link books offered to individuals as a valuable opportunity for parents to set up dialogue with their child’s teacher.
 These have often been used to help children with behavioural issues at home, returning positive results.

 Our school website informs the whole school community of events, documentation, support and advice.
 The website offers an excellent virtual learning environment, which can be accessed from home.
 Very positive comments have been given to the school by parents, pupils and also colleagues from other schools.
-Our VLE area has been set up for parents and pupils to receive support out of school hours.
-This area is improving further due to the increased application of Hwb tools throughout the community.
+The website is designed to be a window into the school for anyone who requires further information, in whatever capacity.

 The SLT have improved strategies for promoting attendance and these are refined year on year.
 Systems such as weekly class attendance award – the class with the best attendance record over time are rewarded with a trip to the Cinema.
 This is celebrated every week in awards assembly and shared using a whole school display.
 The school ensures that parents and pupils are aware of the value of attending school regularly and of arriving on time.
 This is reflected in the continued upward trend in our attendance data over time (2012 = 93.3% to 2019 = 95.4%).
 However, there is evidence that persistent absenteeism is increasing.
 This is down to an increased number of pupils in more vulnerable situations, who are been supported and monitored by the school and various multi-agencies.